sourcemeta/jsontoolkit/README.markdown

 choice.
 Otherwise, you would need to write (often inefficient) code to make multiple JSON implementations work together.

-To solve this problem, JSON Toolkit aims to be a thin and interoperable frontend to multiple JSON implementations, with an interface that is inspired by standard C++ containers.
-The intention is for libraries that make use of the JSON to depend on JSON Toolkit and thus transparently allow the end-user to swap the backend as required.
+To solve this problem, JSON Toolkit aims to be a thin and low-overhead frontend to multiple JSON implementations, with an interface that is inspired by standard C++ containers.
+The intention is for libraries that make use of the JSON to depend on JSON Toolkit and thus transparently allow the end-consumer to swap the backend as required.

 Supported backends